 * NASA finds a chemical of life on a comet (September 1, 2009).

-Musings posts dealing with radioactive isotopes are listed in the following section: Nucleosynthesis; astrochemistry; nuclear energy; radioactivity.
+Musings posts dealing with radioactivity are listed in the following section: Nucleosynthesis; astrochemistry; nuclear energy; radioactivity.
 (There is probably overlap between the two sections.)

 top of page